 Case Study 3: The No-Till Orchardist

-Result: 90% weed suppression, no mowing needed, and higher fruit quality due to better soil moisture.
+Location: Zone 6, Northeast USA Challenge: Weed pressure and erosion in a fruit orchard.
+Solution: Established white clover living mulch between tree rows.
+Result:90% weed suppression, no mowing needed, and higher fruit quality due to better soil moisture.

 Inspired?
 Watch how Curtis Stone (author of The Urban Farmer) uses cover crops in his profitable micro-farm: